Schedule a Consultation

 Truck accident claims are different from regular auto claims for several reasons.
 Commercial trucking companies have ample insurance policies and legal teams to fight claims.
 These cases involve multiple parties: the truck driver, trucking company, maintenance providers, and cargo loading companies.
 They are detailed and require attorneys to investigate every detail of the incident and understand the federal and state regulations that govern the trucking industry.

-Trucking Rules that Attorneys Review in Truck Accident Cases
+Trucking Regulations that Attorneys Review in Truck Accident Cases

 Your attorney will investigate your truck accident case thoroughly.
-They’ll review the trucking rules in force to see if a liable party broke the rules.
-If not followed, the following regulations may prove liability in a truck accident case.
+As part of that investigation, they will review the federal trucking regulations in effect at the time of the crash to determine whether any party violated those rules.
+When trucking regulations are not followed, those violations may help establish liability in a truck accident case.

 Electronic Logging Devices